Helsington

-Helsington is a civil parish in the South Lakeland district of the English county of Cumbria.
+Helsington is a civil parish in the Westmorland and Furness district of the English county of Cumbria.
 It includes the village of Brigsteer and Sizergh Castle and Garden, a property owned by the National Trust.
 In the 2001 census the parish had a population of 288, increasing at the 2011 census to 308.

 Significant Roman artefacts have been discovered in the north of the parish close to the ruined fort at Watercrook, Alavana.